-Dissertation: The completed dissertation must be handed in at the designated time and will only be accepted if all coursework has been completed and passed.
-Refer to the Dissertation Module Specification and Dissertation Module Guide for details of the assessment procedure for the dissertation.
+Dissertation/Design Dissertation: The completed dissertation must be handed in at the designated time and will only be accepted if all coursework has been completed and passed.
+Refer to the Dissertation/Design Dissertation Module Specification and Dissertation/Design Dissertation Module Guide for details of the assessment procedure for the dissertation.

 Core Modules: You will have to pass all the designated core modules to achieve the associated award.
-If you fail the two core 15-credit modules (EV7132 and EV7137), you can resubmit within the limits set by UEL regulations, however, you will not be permitted to choose an alternative module.
+If you fail the core 30-credit EV7102 (for SA, SABE, SAP & GB) or EV7115 (for SEPDM) module, you can resubmit within the limits set by UEL regulations, however, you will not be permitted to choose an alternative module.
 If you fail a core module at the 4th attempt you will not be eligible for an award.

-Postgraduate Certificate:
+Postgraduate Certificate/Postgraduate Diploma: